 CDS DS 200: Undergraduate Internship in Data Science

 This course is intended for undergraduate students interested in completing a summer internship in a data science industry company.
 For international students, this course is required to use CPT.
 This course comes with a tuition fee and is not repeatable.
 Please note that this course does not count toward major requirements, but the 1 credit received from the course does count toward the graduation requirement of 128 credits.
 A 2.0 GPA is required to participate in DS 200.
+This course may be repeated for credit with CDS approval.

 CDS DS 209: Spark!
 Software Engineering Immersion

 Students will be introduced to all concepts required to work on a modern web development project.
 This course is intentionally taught with very little prerequisite knowledge to enable students to begin learning these skills earlier in their college path.
 Students begin by learning basic skills required to build a functioning web application.
 During the second half of the course, students will be allocated to teams and provided a choice of projects to develop over the course of the semester.
 Students will submit their final application as their final project on the last day of classes.
+Effective Fall 2023, this course fulfills a single unit in each of the following BU Hub areas: Oral and/or Signed Communication, Digital/Multimedia Expression, Teamwork/Collaboration.

 CDS DS 210: Programming for Data Science